ExtrieveTechnologies/ImageWizHelper/README.md

                            *2 - Full Debug logging*
    - **error**           - This will return the error for logging initialization.

-9. **SetPageLayout** - *By default DLL will create output as A4 layout.
+**9. SetPageLayout** - *By default DLL will create output as A4 layout.
 This parameter can be used to change the type of Layout for the output creation.
    If the input file is smaller than the layout size then the DLL will not increase the size, as this will reduce the quality of the output image.* Also this DLL will maintain the aspect ratio of the original Image.